 Doctors may need to make an opening in the eardrum to let fluid drain.

 Secretory (serous) otitis media can develop from acute otitis media that has not completely cleared or from a blocked eustachian tube (which connects the middle ear and the back of the nose).
-Allergies are a common cause of eustachian tube blockage.
+Allergies and enlarged adenoids are common causes of eustachian tube blockage.
 Tumors are rare causes of blockage.
-Secretory otitis media can occur at any age but is particularly common among children (see see Secretory Otitis Media in Children) and may persist for weeks to months.
+Secretory otitis media can occur at any age but is particularly common among children (see Secretory Otitis Media in Children) and may persist for weeks to months.

 A doctor examines the ear to make the diagnosis.
-Tympanometry (see see Hearing Loss and Deafness:Testing) helps determine whether fluid is in the middle ear.
+Tympanometry helps determine whether fluid is in the middle ear.
 Doctors examine the nasal passages and upper throat in adults and adolescents to check for tumors.

 Most people with get better without treatment.
 Decongestants, such as phenylephrine and pseudoephedrine, can be taken to reduce nasal congestion but do not help the secretory otitis media.
 People with congestion caused by allergies may be given antihistamines by mouth and/or a corticosteroid nasal spray.
 Antibiotics are not helpful.
 Low pressure in the middle ear can be temporarily increased by forcing air past the blockage in the eustachian tube.
 To do this, the person breathes out with the mouth closed and the nostrils pinched shut (called the Valsalva maneuver).
 Or the doctor can use a special syringe (middle ear inflator) to blow air into one of the person’s nostrils while blocking the other nostril as the person swallows.
 This technique (called politzerization) forces the air into the eustachian tube and middle ear.

-If symptoms become chronic (lasting more than 3 months), a doctor may perform a myringotomy, in which an opening is made through the eardrum to allow fluid to drain from the middle ear.
-A tiny drainage tube (tympanostomy tube—see see Figure: Myringotomy: Treating Recurring Ear Infections) can be inserted into the opening in the eardrum to help fluid drain and allow air to enter the middle ear.
+If symptoms become chronic (lasting more than 1 to 3 months), a doctor may perform a myringotomy, in which an opening is made through the eardrum to allow fluid to drain from the middle ear.
+A tiny drainage tube (tympanostomy tube—see Figure: Myringotomy: Treating Recurring Ear Infections) can be inserted into the opening in the eardrum to help fluid drain and allow air to enter the middle ear.
 Children may also need to have their adenoids removed (adenoidectomy).